spechub/Hets-IDE/README.md

 ## Usage

-Open a specification file that is supported by Hets and run the command: `Hets IDE: Load development graph for File`.
+Open a specification file that is supported by Hets and run the command: `Hets IDE: Load development graph for File` (keyboard shortcut `ctrl + alt + g`).
+The command palette can be opened with `cmd/ctrl + shift + p`.
 A new pane will open showing the development graph of the selected file.

-To prove a node, simply select a node in the visible graph (the name will be shown on right side of the status bar) and run the command `Hets IDE: Prove selected Node`.
+To prove a node, simply select a node in the visible graph (the name will be shown on right side of the status bar) and run the command `Hets IDE: Prove selected Node` (keyboard shortcut `ctrl + alt + p`).
-The command palette can be opened with `cmd/ctrl + shift + p`.
 The extension will fetch all available provers which can take a while, a progress indicator is shown on the left side of the status bar.
 After selecting a prover from the list a new progress indicator is shown while Hets is communicating with the prover.
 The result is shown in an output panel that will automatically open after the prover finishes.

 ## Extension Settings